-After you setup a test profile in TUNE and run a test (for example, perform a mobile app install on your test device), you must include test data in your reports (else you will not see the test install event because by default, TUNE excludes test data from reporting).
+After you set up a test profile in Attribution Analytics and run a test (for example, perform a mobile app install on your test device), you must include test data in your reports (else you will not see the test install event because by default, Attribution Analytics excludes test data from reporting).
 To include test data in your reports:

 - In the navigation, under the Reporting section, click the desired type of report (for example, Actuals, Cohort, Retention, or Logs).